RockyLogic/RockyLogic/README.md

 ---

-“Anyone who has never made a mistake has never tried anything new.” - Albert Einstein
+“Anyone who has never made a mistake has never tried anything new.” - A.Einstein